grosscol/vue-slides/readme.md

 ### Jekyll
 The underlying technology that powers github pages.
-Not required to generate slides, but useful for examining how the repo will be processed.
+Not required to generate slides, but useful for examining how the github pages branch will be processed.

 Installation: https://jekyllrb.com/docs/installation/